gudzpoz/luajava/docs/proxy.md

         \- the actually implemented interface2 bridge -> has access
 ```

-We programmatically generate the intermediate interfaces, injecting some static methods to look up the interfaces and let the final proxy object implement the intermediate interfaces instead.
+We programmatically generate the intermediate interfaces, injecting some static methods
+to look up the interfaces and let the final proxy object implement the intermediate interfaces instead.
 By doing so, we finally obtain "legal reflective access".

-The above requires the use of [the ASM library](https://asm.ow2.io) to dynamically create interfaces, which is too heavyweight for this library.
-You will need to enable it by manually adding the ASM dependency.

-- To introduce the ASM workaround:
-  1. Add ASM to your runtime dependencies:
-     ```groovy
-     runtimeOnly 'org.ow2.asm:asm:9.3'
-     ```
-  2. Ensure that the `luajava_lookup` system property is either not set or set to `asm`.
-- To use the default approach, either:
-  - Remove ASM from the classpath / dependencies.
-  - Or set the `luajava_lookup` system property to some other value:
-     ```java
-     System.setProperty("luajava_lookup", "no");
-     ```

 ::::: tip Try things out
 The [interactive console](./console.md) bundles the ASM library with it.
 You don't need to enable the ASM workaround: